 CLI Reference

-The rig CLI is the primary interface for both humans and coding agents.
-36 top-level commands, human-readable by default, with --json on most commands for structured agent consumption.
-Every mutating command ends with a handoff: what happened, current state, the next action.
+The rig CLI is the main way both people and coding agents operate OpenRig.
+It is human-readable by default, with --json on most commands for agents.
+Every command that changes something ends with a handoff: what happened, the current state, and the next action.

 Design Principles